Distinguished Speaker Series

 The untold story of climate migration in the United States—the personal stories of those experiencing displacement, the portraits of communities being torn apart by disaster, and the implications for all of us as we confront a changing future.

-Jake Bittle is a journalist based in Brooklyn who covers climate change and energy.
+About the Author: Jake Bittle Jake Bittle is a journalist based in Brooklyn who covers climate change and energy.
 His work has appeared in The New York Times, The Guardian, Harper’s Magazine, and a number of other publications.
 He is also a contributing writer for Grist.

 Dr. Wuebbles was a Coordinating Lead Author on several international climate assessments led by the Intergovernmental Panel on Climate Change (IPCC) that resulted in IPCC being awarded the Nobel Peace Prize in 2007.
 He led an assessment on the impacts of climate change on the Great Lakes that was published in March 2019 and co-led a special assessment of the impacts of climate change on the state of Illinois published in May 2021.